 You Don’t Know Your Why

 Here’s the issue with a never-ending to-do list.
 You think of something random you want to do for your blog.
 You add it to your master to-do list.
 A month later, when you finally get to it, you don’t feel excited about it and can’t even remember why you felt it was important.
-But since you added it to the list, it obviously must be important, so you do it anyway.
 I’ve been there, friends.
 I promise you’re going to be more passionate about each and every task if you know why you’re doing it!
-What is your goal with this task?
-How is this task going to further your…..?
+What is your goal for this task?
+How is this task going to further your business, life, etc.?
 You get the idea.

 Is your to-do list working?
 How do you plan to fix it?